 We produce the award-winning weekly Tomorrow's World telecast, sounding this warning trumpet to hundreds of millions of homes around the world.
 Along with English-language broadcasts (by Gerald Weston and fellow evangelist Richard Ames, and pastors Wallace Smith and Rod McNair), similar programs are produced in French and Spanish under the direction of regional pastor Mario Hernandez.
 The telecast also airs in Russian, German and other languages in translation on satellites across the globe, and is available via cable and the Internet.

-The Church also publishes Tomorrow's World magazine—a full-color bimonthly sent to about 275,000 subscribers—containing articles on Bible prophecy, current events and Christian living.
+The Church also publishes Tomorrow's World magazine—a full-color magazine sent to about 275,000 subscribers—containing articles on Bible prophecy, current events and Christian living.
 Our Tomorrow's World Presents series invites subscribers to exciting seminars on biblical and prophetic subjects in cities across the United States and Canada and around the world.

 The Living Church of God is active in North and South America, the Caribbean, Europe, Asia, Africa and Australasia.
 We have more than 200 ministers serving over 350 congregations around the globe.

 Dr. Roderick C. Meredith served as the first Presiding Evangelist for Living Church of God.
 He was one of the original evangelists ordained by the late Herbert W. Armstrong in December 1952.
 For more than 64 years, Dr. Meredith powerfully proclaimed the truth of God to millions through his hundreds of television programs, booklets and magazine articles, and personal evangelistic campaigns throughout the United States, Canada, and the British Isles.
 In 2016, after consultation with the Council of Elders, many friends and fellow ministers, Dr. Meredith appointed Evangelist Gerald Weston as his successor and as president of the Living Church of God.